 Logos for example, used to cost thousands of dollars and take weeks.

-Now you can get one for 5 dollars before lunchtime.
+Now you can get one for 5 dollars in an afternoon.

 Or do it yourself on one of the many design software programs.